lucasquemelli/twitter_data_extraction/README.md

 From the image above, we may notice that the minimum number of lines is 4 and the maximum is 48.
 That represents a good cardinality.
 So we must go on and export these files.

-In order to export the files, we created a new dataframe and a new column using *withColumn* function.
-Then, we created one folder for each tweet creation date:
+In order to export the files, we created a new dataframe named *export_df*, a new column named *creation_date* using *withColumn* function, and a new file for each partition - which is the number of creation dates.
+Then, we created one folder for each creation date by using *partitionBy* and saved the files in json:

 ![image](https://user-images.githubusercontent.com/81119854/145652989-76501f3a-7684-433f-943f-65f248508227.png)